-• Informing their child's class teacher if they have any concerns that their child is the victim of bullying or involving in bullying in anyway.

-• Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes.
+- Informing their child's class teacher if they have any concerns that their child is the victim of bullying or involved in bullying in any way. - Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes.